 Remember that mood lighting aims to soften the décor and allow a natural aura to flow through the room.
-This means that levels of light are usually fine-tuned for the function of a particular room.
+This means that light levels are usually fine-tuned for the function of a particular room.

-We must not forget that mood lights are a personal thing, too, as you create the perfect ambiance in a specific room.
-Let us examine some of the significant spaces where this light scheme works great.
+We must not forget that mood lights are personal, too, as you create the perfect ambiance in a specific room.
+Let us examine some significant spaces where this light scheme works great.

 Mood lighting in a den

-In most American homes, the den has become the mainstay of social gathering and entertainment.
-This is often the room where guests are entertained and where the family gathers to watch TV.
+In most American homes, the den has become the mainstay of social gatherings and entertainment.
+This is often the room where guests are entertained and the family gathers to watch TV.
 Therefore, the mood lighting in your den needs to be very accommodating.

 However, dens are challenging because many of them have dark walls that can absorb soft lighting sources.
 Also, they can be flooded with natural light using things like skylights but turn very dark when the sun goes down.

-A common approach is to turn on your task lighting at night and then observe the dark areas within the room.
-Find prominent items in those dark areas and then determine the best way to apply accent lighting to them.
-You need only try a few of them at first – and make sure they are balanced and not in the same place.
+A common approach is to turn on your task lighting at night and observe the room’s dark areas.
+Find prominent items in those dark areas and determine the best way to apply accent lighting.
+You need only try a few of them first – and ensure they are balanced and not in the same place.